ixofoundation/ixo-blockchain/README.md

 # ixo Hub

-This is the official repository of the ixo Hub
+This is the official repository for the Internet of Impact Relayer Hub (ixo Hub)

 > This document will have all details necessary to help getting started with ixo Hub